axibase/atsd/rule-engine/functions-utility.md

 values([int limit]) [number]
 ```

-Retrieves values of samples in the window.
+Retrieves an array of the values of the samples in the current window.

 Limit can be: